Oldes/Rebol-Zstd/README.md

 # Rebol/Zstd

-[Zstandard](https://github.com/facebook/zstd) extension for [Rebol3](https://github.com/Oldes/Rebol3) (version 3.20.5 and higher)
+[Zstandard](https://github.com/facebook/zstd) compression extension for [Rebol3](https://github.com/Oldes/Rebol3) (version 3.20.5 or newer)

-## Usage
+## Basic usage
-Basic usage is just using `import zstd` and then use `zstd` method with default Rebol `compress` and `decompress` functions.
-Like:
+Use Zstandard as a codec for the standard compress and decompress functions:
 ```rebol
 import zstd
 bin: compress "some data" 'zstd
 txt: to string! decompress bin 'zstd
 ```

-Additionally, this extension provides a streaming API, allowing data to be (de)compressed in chunks without requiring it to be fully loaded into memory.
+## Streaming API
+The streaming API lets you process data in chunks, which is useful for large inputs, pipes, or network streams.
 ```rebol
 zstd: import zstd        ;; Import the module and assign it to a variable
 enc: zstd/make-encoder   ;; Initialize the Zstandard encoder state handle